vaclav/voicemenu/languages/jetbrains.mps.samples.VoiceMenu/README.md

 ------------

 Let's start with explainig basic idea how it works.
-Voicemenu designer is asked to fill in (just as in a simple web page) necessary fields according to their preferences.
+A Voicemenu designer is asked to fill in (just as in a simple web page) necessary fields according to their preferences.
-Voicemenu consists of Events which are connected with their descedant Events via triggers (phone buttons pressed by a customer on their cellphone).
+A Voicemenu consists of Events which are connected with their descedant Events via triggers (phone buttons pressed by a customer on their cellphone).

 Basics
 ------

 Each Event must have set 3 properties:
-1 Name
+1. Name
-2 Trigger
+2. Trigger
-3 Action
+3. Action

 * Name - Obviously represents name of its Event.
 * Trigger - Phone button (0..9,*,#), pressed on a cellphone, to navigate from an Event to another one.